 As digitization transforms the workplace, facilities management is impacted more by Big Data.
 Big Data can generate numerous opportunities in terms of complete energy solutions, business value, and optimum customer service satisfaction in any facility.
 So, individuals interested in a facilities management career path need to get familiar with collecting and processing data.
 And to that end, they become an analyst of sorts.
 Hence, the influx of analyst-focused job titles within the facilities management field:

 - Facilities Program Analyst

 Like the “strategic” segment of job titles, adding “analyst” to the facilities manager job title presents the job as what’s expected.
 Anyone applying for this position should be comfortable with data and knowledgeable in how to put it to work.
 The demands of a traditional facilities position still exist, but they’re expected to be data-driven.
 After all, what’s an analyst without data?
 What are facilities without insights to shape them?

 Different names for the same thing

 Still confused?
 Don’t worry, you’re not alone.
-Thankfully, “facilities manager” is the operative title in most job postings and in most professional circles.
-If you’re asking questions like “What certifications does a facility manager need?” or “How much does a facility manager make?”, you’re going to get the information you need.
-The only time you’re likely to encounter a lesser-known title is if you’re looking into a specialized field.
+Thankfully, “facilities manager” is the operative title in most job postings and professional circles.
+If you ask questions like “What certifications does a facility manager need?” or “How much does a facility manager make?” you’ll get the information you need.
+You’re only likely to encounter a lesser-known title if you’re looking into a specialized field.

-While you’re not likely to run into most of these titles, it still helps to know them.
-You might even glean a thing or two in understanding the reasoning behind them.
+And while you’ll probably not run into most of these titles, it still helps to know them.
+You might even learn a thing or two in understanding the reasoning behind them.